 8 Things to Never Do in Middle Age, Say Experts

 As we age our health needs change, and health habits you have already formed may not be doing you any favors.
 Eat This, Not That! spoke to some health experts who divulged some of the behaviors and health habits you should avoid in middle age—which we define here as middle adulthood, between the ages of 45 and 65.
-Read on for 8 things to never do in middle age, according to experts—and to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+Read on for 8 things to never do in middle age, according to experts—and to get through life at your healthiest, don't miss: Sure Signs You May Have Already Had COVID.

 Don't Skip Screenings